LESSON 1: NATIONAL & GLOBAL SYSTEMS IN LIVESTOCK ANIMAL HEALTH

 2. Understand how the systems are organized for global interactions through our intergovernmental organization, the WOAH

 3. Articulate the process of international trade in animals and animal products to ensure safeguarding of health

 Veterinary medicine, as we know it in the USA, is strongly oriented toward individual animal medicine, and especially companion animal medicine.
 When the general public thinks “veterinarian”, the mindset is usually the local practitioner who cares for the family pet, as this is where the majority of our profession resides.
 This is our “normal”.
 But when we journey overseas, especially to a developing country, we need to use a different lens.
 And that lens involves looking at animal health in a global sense, and with a strong orientation toward livestock.

-As spelled out in all the OIE standards, every robust VS has 3 functional sectors all connected through sufficient surveillance for the "diseases of the public good" - see below...
+As spelled out in all WOAH standards, every robust VS has 3 functional sectors all connected through sufficient surveillance for the "diseases of the public good" - see below...